-CONTROLLED AREA NOTICE DECLARED TO THE WAKANUI AREA
+CONTROLLED AREA NOTICE DECLARED IN THE WAKANUI AREA

-The Wakanui area in mid-Canterbury will be put under a Controlled Area Notice (CAN) from 13 October 2022 – restricting the movement of cattle in an effort to stop Mycoplasma bovis circulating in the area.
+A Controlled Area Notice (CAN) has been declared in the Wakanui area of mid-Canterbury from 13 October 2022 – restricting the movement of cattle in an effort to stop Mycoplasma bovis circulating in the area.

 The CAN will apply to the area for a period of approximately six months.
 All properties in the high-risk area (red) will be depopulated by mid-January 2023, or earlier, followed by a standdown period to allow these properties to be cleaned and disinfected.

 The legal controls step up the already tight controls in the area.
 It’s important to take all possible steps to ensure this pocket of infection is contained, and the progressive depopulation of all properties in the high-risk area (red) is successful.

 The CAN defines two areas in Wakanui – a high-risk area (red) and at-risk area (orange):

 Support and compensation

 We acknowledge this may be a challenging and disruptive time for the small number of farmers in the area.
 M. bovis Director, Simon Andrew has visited a number of farmers in the area and is working closely to support them through this process.
 There may be further questions or support required and we are committed to working through this with farmers.

 The Rural Support Trust is available to help and can be contacted on 0800 78 72 54 or visit: www.rural-support.org.nz.

 If you want to check out general information about the M. bovis Programme, please visit: www.mbovis.govt.nz